You can live the life you want; blindness is not what holds you back.

 The Blind Federation of America, aka National Federation of the Blind (NFB), knows that blindness is not the characteristic that defines you or your future.
 Every day we raise the expectations of blind people, because low expectations create obstacles between blind people and our dreams.

 We work to provide greater opportunities to blind children and adults across the nation through training programs, advocacy, and mentoring.
-We received a testimonial recently from a member in Texas that exemplifies the impact of our programs.
+One of our student scholarship winners shared the importance of finding positive blind role models:

 The National Federation of the Blind helps open doors to careers previously thought impossible for blind people.
-A participant of our summer program for teens interested in science and engineering shared this about her experience:
+NFB EQ (the National Federation of the Blind Engineering Quotient program) is a summer engineering program for blind and low-vision teens from around the United States.
+A participant in our 2021 NFB EQ online program shared this about their experience:

-Your donations help us distribute free white canes, provide children with Braille and nonvisual skills instruction, advocate for the rights of blind Americans, and more.
+Your support helps us distribute free white canes, provide children with Braille and nonvisual skills instruction, advocate for the rights of blind Americans, and more.
 Learn more at nfb.org/get-involved.